matart15/graphql-api-cdk-serverless-postgres/README.md

-# CDK API with GraphQL and Aurora Serverless PostgreSQL
+# CDK API with GraphQL and Aurora Serverless PostgreSQL and Prisma

+This is a fork of a repo which was [livestreamed](https://youtu.be/pXd9BCwpjhA) by [Nader Dabit](https://twitter.com/dabit3) that is modified to use [Prisma](https://www.prisma.io/).

 ## Note: This stack will not come under the free tier.
 To delete all resources after you're done, use the following command: